-The Kenya Early Infant Male Circumcision (EIMC) Training programme consists of theory and skills sessions in the first 2 days, followed by three to seven days of practical learning and performing EIMC procedure monitored by a qualified Master Trainer or trainer of trainers (TOT) in EIMC.
-Each participant is required to achieve 80% overall mark in the assessment of the theoretical component, and the Master Trainer will assess proficiency in performing the EIMC procedure before the participant can qualify and pass the course.
-Each participant must perform a minimum of 10 EIMC procedures.
-However, if the Master Trainer is dissatisfied with the participant's competence then additional procedures will be prescribed.
-This may need to be done after the initial first week of training.
-Availability of clients for practical will also determine the duration of the training.
+The Kenya EIMC Training programme consists of theoretical and practical sessions in the first two days, followed by three days of learning to and performing the EIMC procedure monitored by a qualified master trainer in EIMC.
+Each participant is required to achieve 80% overall mark in the assessment of the theoretical component, and the master trainer will assess proficiency in performing the EIMC procedure before the participant can qualify and pass the course.
+Each participant must do a minimum of 10 procedures.
+However, if the master trainer does not feel that the participant has become proficient in performing the EIMC procedure before than 10 procedures before being considered proficient.
+This should be done after didactic period.

-Proposed sessions to be covered over the ten days of training DAY-1 DAY-2 DAY-3 DAY-4 DAY-5-10 Welcome and orientation Pre-Course Assessment Chapter 1 to 5 Chapter 6 to 11 Instructor demonstration of procedure on model Skills station, Instructor demonstration of the procedure EIMC surgery Mid-course Assessment EIMC surgery
+Proposed sessions to be covered over the ten days of training DAY 1 DAY 2 DAY 3 DAY 4 DAY 5-10 Welcome and orientation Pre-Course Assessment Chapter 1 to 5 Chapter 6-11 Instructor demonstration of procedure on model Skill Stations, instructor demonstration of procedure on model EIMC surgery Midcourse assessment EIMC surgery